 By creatively implementing these advanced techniques, alongside considering optimization for search engines beyond Google, website owners can take their technical SEO strategy to new heights.
+This is where technical SEOs can truly shine.
+This is why I highly recommend taking a fundamental SEO course for all website owners.
 This holistic approach to technical SEO unlocks your website’s potential, attracting more traffic and engagement and ultimately achieving online success.

 Following Crawl and Indexing Best Practices

-Crawling is the process of discovering web pages, while indexing is the process of incorporating those pages into a search engine’s database.
+Discovery is the process of finding web pages, while indexing is the process of incorporating those pages into a search engine’s database.
+This is how technical SEO helps search engines!
 To ensure optimal crawlability and indexability, optimizing website structure, eliminating duplicate content, limiting crawl depth, including sitemap pages, and planning for regular crawls are recommended.

 It is also beneficial to regularly update content, remove user-specific details from URLs, utilize canonical tags, and verify that pages are not blocked by robots.txt or meta tags.